Cultural Competency and COVID-19

 - Speak candidly about their health conditions and encourage participation in treatment planning.

-The infographic below summarizes the Three Tenets of Cross-Cultural Communication for your reference.
-Download and share it with your team to keep cultural competency at the forefront as you manage patient care and do your best to ensure health equity during the COVID-19 pandemic.
-These strategies will help you ease your patients' fears and encourage safe behaviors as you navigate this health crisis.
+Keep cultural competency at the forefront as you manage patient care and do your best to ensure health equity during the COVID-19 pandemic.
+The Three Tenets of Cross-Cultural Communication will help you ease your patients' fears and encourage safe behaviors as you navigate this health crisis.